SIGN IN >

 Enhancing Education Through Technology (http://www.cde.ca.gov/ls/et/ft/eett.asp)

 How might a teacher combine smart boards, podcasts, PowerPoints, beakers, mixtures, and solutions in an effective lesson for students?
-In Temecula Valley Unified School District and Rialto Unified School District teachers are participating in the K-12 Alliance's Teaching Learning Collaborative (TLC), but with a technology twist.
+In Temecula Valley Unified School District and Rialto Unified School District teachers participated in the K-12 Alliance's Teaching Learning Collaborative (TLC), but with a technology twist.

 In both districts, 4th and 5th grade teachers received professional development in science content and technology use in the classrooms.
 Teachers applied their learning by co-designing and team teaching lessons in each other's classrooms.
 Part of the professional development included a debrief of the lesson, noting the impact of technology on student learning.